keboola/connection-docs/transformations/r/index.md

 ![Screenshot - Data folder structure](/transformations/r/tree.png)

 The script itself is expected to be in the `data` directory; its name is arbitrary.
-It is possible to use relative directories, so that you can move the script to a KBC transformation with no changes.
-To develop a R transformation which takes a [sample CSV file](/transformations/r/source.csv) locally, take the following steps:
+It is possible to use relative directories, so that you can move the script to a Keboola Connection transformation with no changes.
+To develop an R transformation which takes a [sample CSV file](/transformations/r/source.csv) locally, take the following steps:

 - Put the R code into a file, for instance, script.R in the working directory.
 - Put all tables from the input mapping inside the `in/tables` subdirectory of the working directory.
-- Place the binary files (if using any) inside the `in/user` subdirectory of the working directory, and make sure that their name is without any extension.
+- Place the binary files (if using any) inside the `in/user` subdirectory of the working directory, and make sure that their name has no extension.
 - Store the result CSV files inside the `out/tables` subdirectory.

 Use this sample script: